 What Are Period Pants?

-Periods pants are underwear with an absorbent area in the gusset so you can wear them to soak up menstrual blood when you have your period.
+Periods pants are reusable period underwear with an absorbent area in the gusset so you can wear them to soak up menstrual blood when you have your period.
 You can also use them for postpartum, for heavy discharge or for bladder weakness (although there are some specific pants designed for if you leak wee).
 The main benefits of period pants are that they are reusable, they are more absorbent than most sanitary pads, the absorbent area stays in place unlike with many cloth sanitary pads and they are just really easy to wear.

 Most of the popular brands are designed to be used alone, but there are a few which are designed for extra protection or back up with a cup or tampon to prevent the worry of leaks so check the description before buying to make sure they meet your needs.
 The great thing about them is you can be done with disposable products for good though and never worry about leaks.